- Location: Nevada

 - Severely limited in ability to walk because of an arthritic, neurological, or orthopedic condition

 The disability must also be rated as to whether it will get better with time.
-You can receive a temporary status, for placards valid for six months; a moderate status, for placards valid for two years; or a permanent status, for license plates, permits, and placards good for 10 years.
+You can receive a temporary status, for placards valid for 6 months; a moderate status, for placards valid for 2 years; or a permanent status, for license plates, permits, and placards good for 10 years.

 Placard only: The best way to apply for a placard is by mail or fax.
 Fill out the Application for Disabled Persons License Plate and/or Placards, and have your physician complete the form.
 Mail it to the address listed on the form, or fax it to (775) 684-4797.
 You can also bring the form into your nearest full-service DMV office.